geokongo/jquery-dragdrop-uploader/README.md

 });
 ```

-If a user attemps to include more than the allowed number of files to be uploaded, an error message will be shown to them and the extra file is not added to the upload queue.
+If a user attemps to add more than the allowed number of files to be uploaded, the newly added files will replace the previous files from top to bottom i.e. the last item is removed and the items pushed down.

-However, then can still swap files by removing other files and adding new ones, before upload.
+However, they can as well swap files by manually deleting other files and adding new ones, before upload.

+Specifying ` filecount ` while the ` multiple ` option is set to false or omitted would only allow one file  to be uploaded.

 ### <a name="filesizelimit"> Limit the Size of Files to Upload </a> ###

 You can restrict the size of files to be uploaded to not exceede a particular file size.
 This you do by specifying the ` maxsize ` option in the configuration.
-Provide the file size in kilo bytes(kB) as an interger without the units.
+Provide the file size in kilo bytes(kB) as an interger without the units and without any panctuation.

 ```javascript
 $("#profile-pic").fileuploader({